B. G. Horniman: Career as a journalist

-Role in India's freedom struggle
+Role in Indian independence

 Horniman served as vice president of the Home Rule League under Annie Besant and called for a satyagraha campaign against the Rowlatt Act in 1919 through The Bombay Chronicle and at public meetings.
 When Gandhi formed the Satyagraha Sabha to launch a national campaign against the Rowlatt Act, Horniman was made its vice-president.
 His decision to print an unofficial, smuggled report on the Jallianwala Bagh massacre in defiance of government censorship resulted in his deportation to the United Kingdom by the British colonial government.

 Death and legacy

-Horniman lived long enough to see the country he had made his own become free of British rule.
-When he died in Bombay in October 1948, there were warm tributes to him published in newspapers in Calcutta, Madras, New Delhi, and Lucknow.
-There were also some fine notices in newspapers in his adopted city, with an unsigned obituary in The Bombay Sentinel writing of Horniman that “it is difficult to come across a greater champion of the under-dog.
+Horniman, who returned to India in January 1926, lived to see India become independent.
+He died in Bombay in October 1948.
+Newspapers in Bombay, Calcutta, Madras, New Delhi, and Lucknow eulogised him.
+An unsigned obituary in The Bombay Sentinel remarked of Horniman that "it is difficult to come across a greater champion of the under-dog.
 Anybody, with any legitimate grievance, however insignificant he may be, was sure of a patient hearing from him.
 Not only that, if he was convinced of the genuineness of the grievance, he would go to any length in championing the cause, even though he knew it may land him in libel suits and other prosecutions.
 Herein lies the unique greatness of Mr. Horniman as an editor.
-The consequences did not matter to him for he was prepared to take risks in the espousal of a just cause in public interest.”
+The consequences did not matter to him for he was prepared to take risks in the espousal of a just cause in public interest".
 The Horniman Circle Gardens in Mumbai, formerly the Elphinstone Circle, were named in his honour.
 His memoirs, unfinished at the time of his death, were entitled Fifty Years of Journalism.